BaseOfTheBass/baseofthebass/README.md

 # Base of the Bass Repository
 This is a repository of a party organisation group "Base of the Bass".
-We based on Saigon, Vietnam.
+We're based on Saigon, Vietnam.

 ## Our Vision
 We provide No.1 fun party in Saigon.